Sign up for Earth Day News, Parade Workshop sign-ups, & Film Fest code

 Healing: Our Grief, Our Hope for the Earth.
 A Community Workshop Based on Joanna Macy's 'Work That Reconnects', w Erin Quies Wild, at Odd Fellows Hall, 10-2

 National Parks: Celebrate our National Parks at the live Film Night hosted by the Friday Harbor Film Festival with the San Juan Islands National Monument speaking.
-Madrona Room, Orcas Center, 6:30pm.
+Main Theater, Orcas Center, 6:30pm.

 Films: Earth Day Film Festival, online, thanks to the Friday Harbor Film Festival.
-Film Festival link goes live 4/19, sign-up below to receive the viewing code.
+Film Festival link goes live 4/19.

 Listening to All Our Relations

-We are pleased to present an Orcas Elementary School Assembly for grades K-5 with guest Paul 'Chiyokten' Wagner, sharing indigenous flute and storytelling for 175 students.
+We are pleased to present an Orcas Elementary School Assembly for grades K-5 with guest Paul 'Chiyokten' Wagner, sharing indigenous flute and Coast Salish environmental storytelling for 175 students.

 The evening of April 25th, we present a 'Voice of the Earth' gathering with flute music, poetry, and storytelling by Jill McCabe Johnson and Paul 'Chiyokten' Wagner (West Saanich).